andrewc156/DiscordLangaugeStreakBot/README.md

 5. **Reset a streak**: Administrators can reset another member’s streak with `!reset @member`.

+6. **Unset the streak channel**: Administrators can clear the streak channel configuration with `!unset`.
+After unsetting, the bot will ignore streak posts until a channel is set again with `!set`.

-6. **Configure role rewards**: Administrators can award roles based on streak length with `!addrole <days> <@role>`.
+7. **Configure role rewards**: Administrators can award roles based on streak length with `!addrole <days> <@role>`.
 For example, `!addrole 10 @Dedicated` will give members the `Dedicated` role when they reach a 10‑day streak.
 Remove a reward with `!removerole <days>`, and list all rewards with `!listroles`.

-7. **Inactivity cleanup**: If members do not log a streak for more than 7 days, any roles awarded for streaks are automatically removed.
+8. **Inactivity cleanup**: If members do not log a streak for more than 7 days, any roles awarded for streaks are automatically removed.
 Their streak counter remains and they can re‑earn roles by logging streaks again.